francawinter/articles/performance-1/performance-1.md

 # Thoughts about performance of CSS transitions

 ## Contents
-- what are css transitions
+- what are css transitions 🟡
-- why care?
+- why care? 🟡
     - personal regard -> tell a story!
-- how to implement?
+- how to implement? 🔴
-- Bonus
+- Bonus: JS performance 🔴
-- conclusion
+- conclusion 🔴

 ## Intro: Why use animation on a website?

-- One of the differents between a website and a book is that you can not only read a website, but also interact with it.
+- One of the differences between a website and a book is that you can not only read a website, but also interact with it.
 - We can build a interactive website without animations and it will be perfectly fine.
 Wikipedia, for example, barely uses animation.
 - But, with animation, we can improve User Experience (UX) of a website.
     - we can decide to animate these interactions so that feel a little bit more natural and intuitive to use. (needs example)